cespare/dotfiles/system_notes.md

   - gnome-screenshot
   - tmux
   - keepassxc
+  - keychain
+* Ensure keychain is set up (.zshrc.private etc will have an invocation like `eval $(keychain --quiet --eval --agents ssh id_rsa)`
 * Clone dotviles, vim-config and move into place
 * Log out and back in for xmodmap (or just run it manually)
 * Go into xfce keyboard shorcuts and delete most of them.
 Keep: